-The Career Services Office uses Symplicity CSM to post all job opportunities for School of Law students and alumni.
-All job postings are shared with our out-of state, in-state, and market sector law student organizations.
+The Career Services Office uses CORE to post all job opportunities for School of Law students and alumni.

-In addition, regional (IL, KY, TN, IN, and MO) job postings are also posted on the Career Services blog and listed in a weekly email to law students and recent graduates.
+In addition, job postings are also posted on the Career Services bulletin board and listed in a weekly email to law students, recent graduates, and alumni.

-Employers have the opportunity to interview law students on the campus of Southern Illinois University during On Campus Interviewing sessions in the Spring and Fall semesters.
+Employers have the opportunity to interview law students on the campus of Southern Illinois University during On Campus Interviewing sessions in the Spring, Summer, and Fall semesters.

 The Career Services Office assists employers with: